 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

 How Gap Insurance Works

-The main goal of gap insurance is to cover the loan on your car if it gets totaled or stolen.
-If you lease or own one that has a loan on it and get into an accident, you will need to cover the difference between the market value and what you owe.
-Your coverage will pay that difference, so you don’t have to.
+The main goal of gap insurance is to cover the remainder of your loan if your car gets totaled or stolen.
+If you lease or finance a vehicle and get into an accident, you will need to bridge the, shall we say gap, between the market value and what you owe.
+Without gap, this money comes straight out of your pocket.
+Gap pays that difference, so you don’t have to.

 What It Covers